Treks in the GHNP – What do you need to know ?

 Embark on this odyssey to the GHNP, where nature’s grandeur is preserved in its most unadulterated form.
 Let the echoes of untamed beauty and ecological sanctity resonate as you traverse this sanctuary on foot, guided by adept locals, nourished by expertly crafted sustenance, and encased in the comfort of high-quality camping gear.
 Your passage into this realm of wonder awaits – step into the embrace of the Great Himalayan National Park.

-Prior to confirming your trek reservation, we kindly request you to complete and return a provided form.
-Should you harbor any uncertainties about your physical fitness or possess known medical concerns, we recommend seeking guidance from your medical practitioner.
+Before confirming your trek reservation, we kindly ask you to complete and return a fitness assessment form.
+If you’re unsure about your physical fitness or have any medical concerns, we strongly recommend consulting your healthcare provider beforehand.

 When considering trekking with children, their age largely dictates the possibilities.
 For children below 4 years old, expect to carry them for most of the trek.
 We offer assistance in the form of a baby carrier (supporting up to 20 kg) and the option of an additional porter.
 This arrangement empowers you to venture to diverse locations even with a young child in tow.